-- Investment in innovative climate solutions in private markets portfolios (see Section 4). - Significant milestones achieved in climate risk related corporate engagement, particularly in the finance sector where Brunel have worked collaboratively with initiatives such as ShareAction and ClimateAction100+ to address fossil fuel financing.
-Further details of engagements undertaken by EOS at Federated Hermes (EOS) on our behalf across the listed equity portfolios can be found at Appendix A to this report and in our 2020 Annual Engagement Highlights Report, which can be read on our website - www.avonpensionfund.org.uk/engagement-highlights-2020 - Breaking new ground in the integration of climate risk into manager selection and appointment.
+• Investment in innovative climate solutions in private markets portfolios (see Section 4)

+• Significant milestones achieved in climate risk related corporate engagement, particularly in the finance sector where Brunel have worked collaboratively with initiatives such as ShareAction and ClimateAction100+ to address fossil fuel financing.
+Further details of engagements undertaken by EOS at Federated Hermes (EOS) on our behalf across the listed equity portfolios can be found at Appendix A to this report and in our 2020 Annual Engagement Highlights Report.

+Breaking new ground in the integration of climate risk into manager selection and appointment.
 For instance, The Fund has a 6% strategic allocation to Multi Asset Credit, which invests in an array of different debt instruments.
 Here, a comprehensive responsible investment policy is key as the underlying managers are lending directly to organisations that can either be aligned or not to the transition and debt holders do not have the same ability to influence corporate boards as shareholders have.
 As part of the Brunel selection process, prospective managers were assessed on how integrated responsible investment practices were in their business model and if they could adopt Brunel's Climate Change Policy.
-Those managers that stood out understood the goal of becoming Net Zero, knew which assets were 2°C aligned and showed thought leadership in this area. - Active involvement with the IIGCC in the development of the Paris Aligned Investment Initiative and the Net Zero Investment Framework, which aims to set a global standard for investors to demonstrate they are Paris-aligned.
-As part of the project, the Fund provided data to help model the valuation impact on a 'test portfolio' of UK real estate assets under different climate change scenarios. - Inaugural Climate Action Report published based on the recommendations of the TCFD.
+Those managers that stood out understood the goal of becoming Net Zero, knew which assets were 2°C aligned and showed thought leadership in this area.

-Brunel's Metrics & Targets for Listed Equities
+Active involvement with the IIGCC in the development of the Paris Aligned Brunel's Metrics & Targets for Listed Equities

-- 1. Portfolio decarbonisation by no less than 7% per year from a fixed 2019 baseline. - 2.
-Fossil fuel revenues and exposure no greater than of each respective benchmark. - 3.
-Climate governance using TPI, targeting all material holdings to be at TPI level 4 or above by 2022. - 4.
-Engagement with material holdings to persuade them to advance at least one level (up to level 4) per year against the TPI Management Quality Framework.
+- Portfolio decarbonisation by no less than 7% per year from a fixed 2019 baseline - Fossil fuel revenues and exposure no greater than that of each respective benchmark - Climate governance using TPI, targeting all material holdings to be at TPI level 4 or above by 2022 - Engagement with material holdings to persuade them to advance at least one level (up to level 4) per year against the TPI Management Quality Framework